harish-AK/python/README.md

 json file handling.
 Numpy and pandas.
 matplotlib practice.
+mini projects :
-mini projects 1.
-Hangman -guess a word using letters, user will enter a letter, if the word contains the letter, chances wont be reduced else chances will be reduced for each wrong input letter from user. tic tac toe with computer as one player. searching algorithms - linear and binary search algorithms.
+1. Hangman -guess a word using letters, user will enter a letter, if the word contains the letter, chances wont be reduced else chances will be reduced for each wrong input letter from user.
+2.tic tac toe with computer as one player.
+3. Weather report- using openweather.com call the api for weather report according to user input and print it using pprint cause report will be in json format. searching algorithms - linear and binary search algorithms.
 Sorting algoriyhms- 1.Bubble sort
-2. Selection sort - repeatedly find the small element and sor those in order.
+3. Selection sort - repeatedly find the small element and sor those in order.
-3. Insertion sort - compare 1st 2 elements then sort it, then 2nd and 3rd element are compareed to sort and so on.
+4. Insertion sort - compare 1st 2 elements then sort it, then 2nd and 3rd element are compareed to sort and so on.
 Solved problems in loops, list from W3resource.